spatialaudio/Data-Driven-EIT-Imaging-using-Recurrent-Neural-Networks/README.md

 # EIT_trajectory_prediction_VAE-LSTM
 Predicting object motion by using a VAE and LSTM.

-## Architecture of the VAE-LSTM Model
+## Architectures of the VAE-LSTM Models

 ### V1
 If the training is successful, the model should be able to reconstruct voltage data more precisely because a memory is included in the VAE.